angiekimtran/trackgols-front-end/README.md

 # TrackGols: Front-end Layer

 TrackGols is a personalized web application designed for users to effectively track and manage their goals.
-This web application provides users with customizable goal tracking capabilities, enabling them to set a goal, create columns, and visually track their progress by seamlessly dragging and dropping goals across different columns.
-With TrackGols, achieving your goals and keeping yourself accountable has never been more easy and fun!
+This web application provides users with customizable goal tracking capabilities, enabling them to set a goal, create columns and tasks, and visually track their progress by seamlessly dragging and dropping tasks across different columns.
+With TrackGols, achieving your goals has never been easier and fun!

 ## Technology Stack